Instant View: OPEC+ potential cuts won't be enough to halt oil collapse - analysts

 The head of the International Energy Agency, Fatih Birol,said a production cut of as much as 10 million bpd would stillresult in a 15 million bpd build up of crude in the secondquarter.

-Kirill Tachennikov, director and senior oil analyst at BCSGlobal Markets said: “Even if a 10 million bpd cut is agreed, itis not technically possible to achieve these numbers in lessthan a month, and it is not enough to offset current oversupplythat is exceeding 20 million bpd as it stands.
-As a result, thechallenges of oil storage gradually filling up is still a veryreal issue.”
+Kirill Tachennikov, director and senior oil analyst: “Even if a 10 million bpd cut is agreed, it is not technically possible to achieve these numbers in less than a month, and it is not enough to offset current oversupply that is exceeding 20 million bpd as it stands.
+As a result, the challenges of oil storage gradually filling up is still a very real issue.”

-“As the OPEC+ virtual meeting kicks off, oil prices extended their gains after reports that Russia and Saudi Arabia have reached a deal on deep oil cuts and that OPEC ++ are talking about cuts as large as 20 million bpd.
-As is with every OPEC meeting, many plot twists are to be expected.”

-Compiled by Ron Bousso and Jessica Resnick-Ault ; Editing by Edmund Blair and Marguerita Choy
+Compiled by Ron Bousso and Jessica Resnick-Ault; Editing by Edmund Blair and Marguerita Choy